2026 Spring Learning

 - Rates start at $179 with code UC8

-- There’s complimentary breakfast, shuttle to and from SNA, shuttle to and from UCI campus based on availability, self-parking for one vehicle, 3 miles from UCI
+- There’s complimentary breakfast, shuttle to and from John Wayne Airport (SNA), shuttle to and from UCI campus based on availability, self-parking for one vehicle, 3 miles from UCI

 Things to do